πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 For most business objectives, yes.
 A 5K-follower account with 5% engagement reaches more people meaningfully than a 100K-follower account with 0.2% engagement.
 Engagement correlates more strongly with conversions, sales, and brand awareness than follower count alone.

-How do engagement rates differ by industry?
+How do engagement rates differ by industry in 2026?

 How often should I check my engagement rate?